Hilbert's $19^{\text{th}}$ problem revisited: Introduction and Acknowledgments

-In these notes we revisit Hilbert's $19^{\text{th}}$ problem concerning the regularity of minimizers of variational integrals.
+In this survey article we revisit Hilbert's $19^{\text{th}}$ problem concerning the regularity of minimizers of variational integrals.
 Sections $2-4$ are devoted to the classical theory (that is, the statement and resolution of Hilbert's problem in all dimensions).
 In sections $5-6$ we discuss recent results concerning the regularity of minimizers of degenerate convex functionals.
 In the last section we discuss some open problems.
+Exercises are included for the benefit of researchers who are entering the subject.

-The notes are based on a lecture series given by the author for the workshop ``Summer Program in PDEs" organized by UT Austin (and conducted online) in May 2021.
+The article is based on a lecture series given by the author for the workshop ``Summer Program in PDEs" hosted by UT Austin (and conducted online) in May 2021.
 The author is very grateful to Philip Isett and Francesco Maggi for organizing the event.
 This work was supported by NSF grant DMS-1854788.